BastiTee/selekta/README.md

-# selectron
+# selekta
-Blazing fast tool for image selection and categorization
+> Blazing fast tool for image selection and categorization